WebGateConsultingAG/AzureTabelUtils/README.md

 List<TableEntityResult<MyPoco>> pocos = await typedTableClient.GetAllAsync();
 ```

-Gets all data from a table and convert them into the specified Object.
+Gets all data from a table and convert it into the specified object type.
 No partition key is applied.

-### GetAllAsync<T>(string partition)
+### GetAllAsync(string partition)

 ```c#
 List<TableEntityResult<MyPoco>> pocos = await typedTableClient.GetAllAsync('mypoco');
 ```

-Gets all data from a table and convert them into the specified Object.
-A partitionkey is applied.
-The current example applies 'mypoco' as partitionkey.
+Gets all data from a table and convert it into the specified object type.
+A partition key is applied.
+The current example applies 'mypoco' as partition key.

-### GetByIdAsync<T>(string id)
+### GetByIdAsync(string id)

 ```c#
 TableEntityResult<MyPoco>? poco = await typedTableClient.GetByIdAsync('1018301');
 ```

 Gets as specific entity from the table and convert it to the specified object.
-The name of the type is used as partitionkey.
-In the current example 'MyPoco'.
+The name of the type (MyPoco in this example) is used as partition key.
-If the id+partitionkey combination finds now object null is returned.
+If the id and partition key combination finds no object, null is returned.

-### GetByIdAsync<T>(string id, string partition)
+### GetByIdAsync(string id, string partition)

 ```c#
 TableEntityResult<MyPoco>? poco = await typedTableClient.GetByIdAsync('9201u819','mypoco');
 ```

-Gets as specific enitity form the table and convert it to the specified object.
-The partionkey is the 2nd argument.
+Gets as specific entity form the table and convert it to the specified object.
+The partition key is the 2nd argument.
-If the id+partitionkey combination finds now object null is returned.
+If the id and partition key combination finds no object, null is returned.

 ### GetAllByQueryAsync(TableQuery query)